Jess Phillips: It is a ‘failing’ that misogyny isn’t a hate crime

 Chancellor Rishi Sunak allocated £80m to the CPS in his autumn budget to improve response to sexual assault cases, but campaigners say the measures don’t go far enough because no funds have been apportioned to tackling the root cause of such crimes.

-The panellists at The Independent event, which also included Chief Executive of Women’s Aid Farah Nazeer and co-director of disabled women’s collective Sisters of Frida, Eleanor Lisney, also addressed the impact that pandemic lockdowns had upon victims and survivors of domestic violence.
+The panellists at The Independent event, which also included chief executive of Women’s Aid Farah Nazeer and co-director of disabled women’s collective Sisters of Frida, Eleanor Lisney, also addressed the impact that pandemic lockdowns had upon victims and survivors of domestic violence.

-Addressing the issue, Nazeer said that while recent news stories surrounding the kidnap, rape and murder of 33-year-old Sarah Everard and the killing of Aisling Murphy have rightfully caused concern among the public, the “vast majority of women who are experiencing violence,” do so in the context of domestic abuse.
-Nazeer said it was tantamount to “turning a blind eye” and resulting in “domestic abuse being broadly tolerated.”
+Addressing the issue, Nazeer said that while recent news stories surrounding the kidnap, rape and murder of 33-year-old Sarah Everard and the killing of Ashling Murphy have rightfully caused concern among the public, the “vast majority of women who are experiencing violence,” do so in the context of domestic abuse.
+Nazeer said it was tantamount to “turning a blind eye” and resulting in “domestic abuse being broadly tolerated”.

-The fallacy of the ‘stranger danger’ approach, she said, could actually do more harm than good in protecting women against violence, resulting in band-aid measures such as better street lighting and CCTV, rather than looking at the root cause of the problem.
+The fallacy of the “stranger danger” approach, she said, could actually do more harm than good in protecting women against violence, resulting in band-aid measures such as better street lighting and CCTV, rather than looking at the root cause of the problem.

 “When you face the reality that these are everyday people that live next door to you, are probably related to you in some way are the carers, they are the people that you live with, then you have to take a really hard look at your culture and your society,” Nazeer said.